The Election That Broke an Inheritance

 4. The Timing of the Collapse

-The result was not merely representational absence, but symbolic exposure.
+The result was not only practical absence, but symbolic exposure.

 Why 2010 Was Historically Significant